Orleton

 Orleton Junior Football Club

-Orleton & District Junior Football Club is a friendly village football club for children aged from 6 years old and upwards.
+Orleton & District Junior Football Club is a friendly village football club for boys and girls aged from 6 years old and upwards.

-We welcome children from Orleton and surrounding villages, who want a chance to improve their football skills and be part of a supportive team.
+We welcome boys and girls from Orleton and surrounding villages, who want a chance to improve their football skills and be part of a supportive team.

 We meet at Orleton Recreation Ground.
-Days and times of meetings vary, mostly weekend matches and midweek evening training, See website for up to date details.!
+Days and times of meetings vary, mostly weekend matches and midweek evening training.

 Orleton & District Young Farmers Club